Image

 QUESTION:

 What does overwhelm look like for you?
-Have you ever paid attention to your body’s cues, altering you when you’re on the brink of overwhelm?
+Have you ever paid attention to your body’s cues, alerting you when you’re on the brink of overwhelm?

 If you haven’t, pay attention to see if there are early signs, allowing you to nip your overwhelm in the bud before it gets you.